 "They took over 42 spaces in the parking lot when they extinguished the right of way, it affected what we can do in our neighbouring properties."

-Banks was awarded his costs, to be paid by Home Hardware, the exact amount has yet to be determined.
+Banks was awarded his costs relating to the motion, to be paid by Home Hardware.
+The exact amount has yet to be determined.

 'Prime real estate'